Cyber Security of Genomic Data 2025

 Conclusion

 Collaboration between cybersecurity experts, genomic researchers, policymakers, and regulatory bodies has become pivotal.
-Establishing comprehensive frameworks that address privacy regulations, data sharing, and ethical considerations while ensuring stringent cybersecurity measures is a priority in this evolving landscape.
+Establishing comprehensive frameworks that address privacy regulations, data sharing, and ethical considerations is a priority.
+These are while ensuring stringent cybersecurity measures, of course.

 Moreover, education and awareness initiatives are being emphasized to train professionals within the genomics field about cybersecurity best practices, promoting a culture of vigilance and responsibility around the handling of this sensitive data.